-Net Position - The System's unrestricted cash balance at June 30, 2021 was approximately \$559.2 million and approximately \$897 million at June 30, 2022.
-The increase in unrestricted net position at June 30, 2022 compared to the prior Fiscal Year is primarily due to stronger than forecast traffic and revenues and a decrease to the Debt Service Reserve Requirement.
-The decrease in unrestricted net position at June 30, 2021 compared to the prior Fiscal Year is due to funding certain capital projects with cash.
+Net Position - The System's unrestricted cash balance at June 30, 2022 was approximately \$897 million and approximately \$911 million at June 30, 2023.
+The increase in unrestricted net position at June 30, 2023 and at June 30, 2022 compared to the prior Fiscal Years is primarily due to stronger than forecast traffic and revenues and a decrease to the Debt Service Reserve Requirement.